 Top-rated espresso machines cost hundreds -- sometimes thousands -- of dollars, more than what many are willing to spend on a kitchen appliance of this type.
 However, if you visit a local coffee shop every morning for an espresso or latte, you're likely shelling out at least that much per year anyway.

 In budgeting for an espresso machine, be sure you include any other accessories you will need in addition to whatever machine you buy.
-Unless you buy a super automatic machine with a built-in grinder, you'll need to invest in a top-quality burr grinder, which can run you from $100 to $300.
+Unless you buy a machine with a built-in grinder, or one that exclusively uses espresso pods, you'll need to invest in a top-quality burr grinder, which can run you from $100 to $300.
 (See our report on coffee grinders for our recommendations).
 In addition, you may need a frother, a stainless steel frothing mug, tamper, etc. Some machines come with these accessories, but they don't work as well as some aftermarket versions, so you may want to upgrade.
 Some machines don't include them at all.
 Be sure you add up the extras to reach your total cost outlay.

 Elsewhere in this report: